rookLab/react-component-caching/README.md

 ## Overview
 React Component Caching is a component-level caching library for faster server-side rendering with React 16.
-- Use any of React's four server-side rendering methods
+- Use any of React's four server-side rendering methods.
+Rendering is **asynchronous**.
-- Cache components using a simple or template strategy
+- Cache components using a simple or template strategy.
-- Choose from three cache implementations (LRU, Redis, or Memcached)
+- Choose from three cache implementations (LRU, Redis, or Memcached).

 ## Installation
 Using npm: